algofoogle/tt04-algofoogle-test/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

+# AS1802 TEST for little-png2

+This is a copy of https://github.com/89Mods/tt3p5-as1802/ which has just been used for testing PNG rendering of the GDS.

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!